25 Engaging Role Playing Activities for Speech Development in Children

 Activity: One child is the shop owner, while others are customers looking to adopt pets.

 Case Example: Jamal, age 6, is practicing his /sh/ sound.
-As the pet shop owner, he describes animals like “sheep” and “fish,” incorporating his target sound into engaging conversations.
+As the pet shop owner, he describes animals like “sheep” and “fish,” incorporating his target sound into conversations.

 11. Cooking Show Host